Khyenle

 Made in Tibet by Tibetans

-Khyenle are center located in Dzongsar (Meshod) in Kham Derge, eastern part of Tibet.
-Dzongsar also known as The Valley of Arts and Crafts with over 2,000 artisans, which is one third of the population, who are practicing over 16 genres of Tibetan arts and crafts.
-Khyenle art Center current has 33 full time artisan who's crafting skills have been perfected through many generations, as part of our community heritage since 1820.
+Khyenle Art Center is located in Dzongsar (Meshod), in Kham Derge, the eastern part of Tibet.
+Dzongsar is also known as The Valley of Arts and Crafts, with over 2,000 artisans, who constitute one-third of the population.
+These artisans practice over 16 genres of Tibetan arts and crafts.
+The Khyenle Art Center currently has 33 full-time artisans whose crafting skills have been perfected over many generations, serving as part of our community's heritage since 1820.

 Khyenle Art Workshop